BDSpoke-UTC-Spelman-Tuskegee-WVU/R-coding-bootcamp/README.md

 * 1pm-2pm	Using R to anayze the Covid19 data
   Post-survey
   End of Day 2.

-## Please complete this anonymous and voluntary poster-survey if you are only attending the R bootcamp.
-(If you will attend the EHR bootcamp, please do not take it now.
+## Please complete this anonymous and voluntary post-survey if you are only attending the R bootcamp.
+(If you will attend the NEON bootcamp, please do not take it now.
 We will ask you take the post survey on Friday).

 ## Free Online Books on R:
 If people want to learn R before and after the bootcamps, there are many free online books at http://ucanalytics.com/blogs/learn-r-12-books-and-online-resources/